 Why It Happens

-- Ring apophysis is a secondary ossification center that fuses around age 18–25
+- The ring apophysis is a secondary ossification centre that fuses around age 18–25

 - Before fusion, the junction is cartilaginous and biomechanically vulnerable